Trump asked China to help him win in 2020, offered 'favors to dictators,' Bolton says

 Although Trump is publicly critical of journalists, Bolton’s book quotes the U.S. president making some of his most alarming remarks to date.
 In a summer 2019 meeting in New Jersey, Trump allegedly said journalists should be jailed so they have to divulge their sources: “These people should be executed.
 They are scumbags,” according to another excerpt in the Post.

-Reporting by Phil Stewart, Eric Beech and Makini Brice; Editing by Sandra Maler, Jonathan Oatis and Grant McCool
+Reporting by Phil Stewart, Eric Beech, Makini Brice and Lisa Lambert; Editing by Sandra Maler, Jonathan Oatis and Grant McCool